VenalityXT/SentinelNet/docs/sentinelnet_overview.md

 SentinelNet is intended for:
 - Learning and experimentation
 - Home lab and internal network visibility
-- Demonstrating detection engineering concepts
+- Demonstrating packet-level detection engineering concepts

-It is not intended to replace full IDS or NDR platforms.
+It is not intended to replace full intrusion detection systems (IDS) or network detection and response (NDR) platforms.